sguti/ng2-owl-carousel2/README.md

 ### Dependencies

-This library needs jquery and owl carousel library
+This library has dependency on jquery and owl carousel library

-import jquery globally as per your type of your project.
+import jquery globally as per your your project type.

 import owlcarousel library after importing jquery